RobertDaleSmith/USBRetro/PCEMouse/Readme.md

 ## Notes

+1. If you would like to enable the functionality to swap mouse buttons when the middle button is pushed (Lemmings' buttons are the reverse of what you would expect), uncomment the line in hid_app.c which defines "MID_BUTTON_SWAPPABLE"

-1. I updated the project some time ago to take advantage of the Adafruit KB2040 board, which breaks out the USB D- and D+ lines, to allow alternate USB connectors (USB-A are the most common connectors for mice).
+2. I updated the project some time ago to take advantage of the Adafruit KB2040 board, which breaks out the USB D- and D+ lines, to allow alternate USB connectors (USB-A are the most common connectors for mice).

-2. I am also considering creating a version fo the board using the RP2040 chip directly.
+3. I am also considering creating a version fo the board using the RP2040 chip directly.